menomi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 9:prints the result of POWER divided by DIVIDE, followed by a new line. file 10:displays the result of BREATH to the power LOVE file 11: converts a number from base 2 to base 10.
+file 9:prints the result of POWER divided by DIVIDE, followed by a new line. file 10:displays the result of BREATH to the power LOVE file 11: converts a number from base 2 to base 10. file 12:prints all possible combinations of two letters, except oo.